oforiwaasam/oforiwaasam/README.md

 - 🔮 After understanding vanilla javascript, I'm looking forward to learning **React** and **Node.js**

 - 👩🏾‍💻 I'll be starting the recruiting process very soon and I'm mostly interested in internship opportunities that prioritize **experiential learning**.
+  - Update: Recruiting during the semester is stressful!
+I'll come back to continue with these fun projects very soon...

 - 📫 How to reach me: **lilyoforiwaas@gmail.com** or **los2119@columbia.edu**